This doth be a machine-wrought text which may contain errors!

 Formfaktorer

-- Tower - Doth resemble a common desktop machine.
-‘Tis apt for lesser environs.
+- Tower - It doth resemble a common desktop PC.
+Well-suited for small domains.

-- Rack - Is mounted within a server cabinet (rack).
-The standard for data centres, forsooth.
+- Rack - Mounted within a server cabinet (rack).
+The standard for data centres.

-- Blade - Compact modules which are set within a chassis.
-Used in great data centres.
+- Blade - Compact modules set within a chassis.
+Employed in great data centres.

 Storage

-Data must needs be stored in some place.
-Within an operational architecture, there doth exist divers options:
+Data must be stored in some place.
+Within an operational architecture, there exist manifold alternatives:

 | Type | Explanation | Example |